musically-ut/d3-circle-text/README.md

 ## Usage

-This plugin is much like the [axis](https://github.com/mbostock/d3/wiki/SVG-Axes) plugin provided with D3.
+This usage pattern this plugin follows is the same as [axis](https://github.com/mbostock/d3/wiki/SVG-Axes) plugin provided with D3.
 To use `circleText`, you have to create and configure the following object:

 ```javascript